Rosalyn Elkan Suite

 Treat yourself and someone special to the best!
 Our King Suites are provide a romantic escape any time of the year.
 Private, spacious and beautifully appointed, they feature a fireplace and the largest 2-person corner Jacuzzi we could find.
 The King bed is so plush and soft, you may never want to leave.
 Relax in your living room area (not a separate room) with an overstuffed couch (can be converted into a bed), romantic gas fireplace, wet bar and refrigerator.

-The suite also features a television with built-in DVD and a beautiful, gold hand-ragged luxurious private bath.
+The suite also features a new Widescreen HD television featuring hundreds of Time Warner channels and a beautiful, gold hand-ragged luxurious private bath.
 Your personal entrance and sitting porch overlook our outdoor, heated pool.

 Your reservation confirmation includes a list of our recommended restaurants, as well as a list of activities and links to help you plan your stay.
 Rates do not including 11.7% tax | $25 for each extra person | 3-night minimum on weekends during July & August.
 2-night minimum on weekends in October.
 No extra gratuity charges.